Cahill Gordon & Reindel LLP - The Inside View

 Widely recognized as the leading law firm in lending and capital markets, and with a nationally recognized litigation practice, our clients entrust us with the most sophisticated and challenging matters.
 Building on over a century of excellence, our corporate, corporate finance, litigation, and investigations practices continue to be market leaders with some of the most celebrated practices in the industry.

-We also offer premier practices in antitrust, bankruptcy and restructuring, communications, corporate governance, crisis advisory, executive compensation and employee benefits, environmental, insurance, intellectual property, media, pro bono, real estate, tax, trusts and estates, and white collar and regulatory enforcement.
+We also offer premier practices in antitrust, bankruptcy and restructuring, communications, corporate governance, crisis advisory, cryptocurrency & fintech, executive compensation and employee benefits, environmental, insurance, intellectual property, media, pro bono, and white collar and regulatory enforcement.

 Firm profile